Are you tired of wasting valuable time trying to find the root cause of SQL Server performance problems?

 Less to manage.
-The monitoring database runs in the cloud and is managed by SentryOne, so you can focus on optimizing performance.
+The monitoring application runs in the cloud and is managed by SentryOne, so you only need to configure your local data collection.

 Access from anywhere.
-With our Universal Client, the only component you need to install on your local workstation is a browser.
+SentryOne Monitor runs right in the browser.
 No need for a special app to view query plans or performance data.

 Frequent, easy updates.
 With a cloud delivery model, you'll get frequent updates, and you won't need to do any planning or coordination to install updates.

 Easy to use.
-New features like the custom dashboards make it easy to see actionable information that will help you tune your SQL Server performance.
+New features like custom dashboards and alerts make it easy to see actionable information that will help you tune your SQL Server performance.

 SentryOne Monitor watches your database targets for any events that could degrade your SQL Server performance and displays those events in the Health view.
 You can see events by severity, use the Tag view to see impacted resources, and drill down into specific events for more details—putting you in control of your database performance.